atimpone/aws-foundation-journey/content/01-dev/01-perform-up-front-tasks/01-review-dev-environment-requirements.md

 ### Security
 * Sufficient isolation between cloud development environments and existing corporate resources.
-* Inhibit builder teams from hosting workloads in publicly accessible subnets in their development environments.
+* Inhibit builder teams from making workloads publicly accessible from their development environments.
-* Sufficient auditing of cloud access and activity.
+* Sufficient auditing of cloud access and activity and separation of duty for access to audit data.
  * Use of per user identities to separate access and ensure sufficient auditing.
 * Use of Multi-Factor Authentication (MFA) for all human user access to the AWS platform.
 * Inhibit use of IAM users for human access.
 * Inhibit use of long-term access keys to access AWS services.